singhvik/singhvik.github.io/_posts/2020-09-21-java12-new-features.md

 **Things to note**

 - Cascading cases from our traditional switch cases have been combined using comma,
-- Break statement is not required as cases don't fall through like in traditional switch case
+- Break statement is not required as cases don't fall through like in traditional switch case.
-- each case has the syntax `case Label -> `
+- Each case has the syntax `case Label -> `

-Another change in the new syntax of switch is that switch can be used as an expression and return a value.
+Another change in the new syntax of switch is that switch can be used as an expression and returns a value.

 ```java
 String str = switch(day){